Location guide · Philippines outsourcing

 Avoid handing off

-Do not ask a new hire to invent the operating system while also learning the work.
+Do not ask a new hire to invent the work system while also learning the work.

 Plan this path